aliamdevs/light-huffman/README.md

 ***Encode :***
 - Create A Frequency Map To Use In Special Order.
-- Convert The String To The Base Of The Nearest Square Root Of The Number Of Letter Variations **By Special Order**.
+- Convert To The Base of The Nearest Square Root of Len of Letter Variations **By Special Order**.
-- **Special Order** Is a Sorting of Two-Letter bases based on the Sum Of Two Numbers & Then The Numbers Alone.
+- **Special Order** Is a Sorting of Two-Letter bases based on the Sum Of Digits & Then The Digit Alone.
 - Convert Frequency Map To A Binary Setting Code.
 - Encode With Huffman Now .
 - Convert Huffman Codes To A Binary Setting Code .